Great Kitchen Design Needs LED Lighting

 By installing a home-automation system with smart dimmers, you can set scenes for various times of day and different uses.
 Set an evening scene where the lights are dimmer and a morning scene where the lights bright.

 LEDs Replace Fluorescents and Halogens

 Fluorescent lighting has always been a problem for kitchen designers.
-Fluorescent fixtures were annoying when they would buzz and/or flicker.
+Fluorescent fixtures were annoying when they would buzz and flicker.
+Plus, they were mostly ugly.
 Further, for many years, fluorescents didn’t have warm color temperatures, making it very difficult to create a comfortable living space.
-With the advent of LED lighting, designers have been able to achieve much better lighting in their kitchens.
+By using LED lighting, designers have been able to achieve much better lighting in their kitchens.

-Another option to fluorescents was halogens.
-They produced more focused light, that’s true, but, unfortunately, they would emit a lot of heat.
+In the past, another option to fluorescents was halogens.
+Although they produced more focused light, they also produced a lot of heat.
 Plus, they were not energy efficient.
 Now, LED lights have pretty much replaced both fluorescent and halogen lights.

 LED lights are energy-efficient, long-lasting and emit less heat than halogens.
 They use up to 90% less energy than incandescent bulbs, last up to 40 times longer and offer high-quality light output.
 LED lights are also versatile and suitable for any space, making them an excellent element to include in kitchen designs.

 Bob Aungst Cabinet Sales is a full-service rep agency with the goal of matching kitchen designers and remodelers with the cabinet manufacturers best suited to their business’ style and clientele.
 Owner Bob Aungst III represents Brighton Cabinetry, US Cabinet Depot, Integrity Cabinets and StyleCraft Luxury Custom Cabinets.